7 Things That Happen When You Stop Eating Meat

 In contrast, plant-based diets are naturally anti-inflammatory, because they are high in fiber, antioxidants, and other phytonutrients, and much lower in inflammatory triggers like saturated fat and endotoxins (toxins released from bacteria commonly found in animal foods).
 Studies have shown that people who adopt plant-based diets can dramatically lower their level of C-reactive protein (CRP), an indicator of inflammation in the body.

-2. Your blood cholesterol levels will plummet.
+2. When you give up animal foods, your blood cholesterol levels will plummet.

 Elevated blood cholesterol is a key risk factor for heart disease and strokes, two of the leading killers in the United States.
 Saturated fat—primarily found in meat, poultry, cheese, and other animal products—is a major driver of our blood cholesterol levels.
 Cholesterol in our food also plays a role.